How to login and general help

 The Golden Press Card Awards is a journalism competition held by the East Tennessee Society of Professional Journalists to encourage and highlight excellence in journalism.

-Journalists working in East Tennessee, defined generally as the Eastern Grand Division of Tennessee or the area of East Tennessee in the Eastern Time Zone, are eligible to enter.
+Journalists working in East Tennessee, defined generally as the Eastern Grand Division of Tennessee, are eligible to enter.

 More than one entry may be submitted in each category, but each separate entry has its own entry fee.